Also known as "High School Algebra"

 Systems of Linear Equations

-What happens when you have two or more linear equations that work together?
-They can be solved!
-It isn't too complicated, but can take quite a few calculations.
+What happens when we have two or more linear equations that work together?
+They can often be solved!
+It isn't very hard but can take a lot of calculations.

 Is it likely?
 You be the judge!

 A Sequence is a set of things (usually numbers) that are in order.
 We can also sum up a series, where Sigma Notation is very useful.